OfficalOffical/ComWithLaser/README.md

 # Communication with Laser and LDR

+## Introduction

-Basic NRZ Communication with laser and LDR using two Arduino
+Basic NRZ Communication with laser and LDR using two Arduino.
+This program uses arduino codes to do
-## Usage
+## Setup
 You need:
 - Two Arduino
 - Laser